ZagP/academy/README.md

 git clone https://github.com/ZagP/academy
 ```

+Go to the academy directory with your terminal

-Next step, you need to go in the directory FilmApp and next install FilmApp with the following command:
+Next step, you need to go in the FilmApp directory and next install FilmApp with the following command:

 ```